coffee50/Swingy/README.md

 # Swingy Fabric 1.20.4
-Use /swing to change swing animation
+Use /swing <animation> to change swing animation